jpvlsmv/dupeguru/README.md

 ## Current status: Additional Maintainers Wanted (/ Note on Things in General)

+I've been using dupeguru for a little while, mostly for reducing the disk space I'm using for media -- I have a habit of copying all the files off my camera card, then not deleting them (just in case my laptop loses the data), which gives me a couple dozen copies of IMG0042774.jpg.
+And the same with MP3 and video files.
+Plus, when trying to take pictures of kids and family, it's best to take a couple dozen since all but one of them will have somebody blinking or looking away or making a silly face.
+I leave finding that one good picture til later.

+--Joe Moore

+### Comments from Previous maintainers...
 When I started contributing to dupeGuru, it was to help provide an updated Windows build for dupeGuru.
 I hoped to contribute more over time and help work through some of the general issues as well.
 Since Virgil Dupras left as the lead maintainer, I have not been able to devote enough time to work through as many issues as I had hoped.
 Now I am going to be devoting a more consistent amount of time each month to work on dupeGuru, however I will not be able to get to all issues.
 Additionally there are a few specific areas where additional help would be appreciated:

 - OSX maintenance